aporeto-inc/gaia/doc/documentation.md

 ##### `GET /services`

-Retrieves the list of Services.
+Retrieves the list of services.

 Parameters: